-Zelenskyy arrives in Rome for talks with Pope Francis, Italy's PM and president | CBC News
+Ukraine President Zelenskyy in Rome to meet Pope, Italian leaders | CBC News

 Today in Rome.
 I'm meeting with President of Italy Sergio Mattarella, Prime Minister of Italy <a href="https://twitter.com/GiorgiaMeloni?ref_src=twsrc%5Etfw">@GiorgiaMeloni</a> and the Pope <a href="https://twitter.com/Pontifex?ref_src=twsrc%5Etfw">@Pontifex</a>.
 An important visit for approaching victory of Ukraine! 🇮🇹🤝🇺🇦🤝🇻🇦—@ZelenskyyUa

 Meloni staunchly backs military and other aid for Ukraine.
-But while her Brothers of Italy party fiercely champions the principle of national sovereignty, Meloni has had to contend with leaders of two coalition partners who have openly
+But while her Brothers of Italy party fiercely champions the principle of national sovereignty, Meloni has had to deal with leaders of two coalition partners who have openly professed for years their admiration for Russian President Vladimir Putin.

-Coalition ally Silvio Berlusconi, a former premier, has boasted of his friendship with Putin, while another government ally,
+Coalition ally Silvio Berlusconi, a former premier, has boasted of his friendship with Putin, while another government ally, League leader Matteo Salvini, has questioned the value of economic sanctions against Russia.

-League leader Matteo Salvini, has questioned the value of economic sanctions against Russia.
+Zelenskyy began his official meetings by calling on Mattarella, who is head of state, at the presidential Quirinale Palace.

-The meeting with head of state Mattarella at the presidential Quirinale Palace is the first official appointment of what is expected to be a visit to the Italian capital lasting several hours.
+Rain let up just in time about noon for the two to view an honour guard in the palace courtyard atop the Quirinal Hill, and Zelenskyy stood with his hand over his heart as an Italian military band played Ukraine's anthem.

 Zelenskyy is believed to be heading to Berlin next.